igb-logo egr-logo

 • Turnover based tournaments reward the biggest spenders only and the prizes often pale into insignificance next to the amount of money that you’d have to play through to get on the leaderboard.
 So not a good time to play.

 • A tournament with scoring based on how many wins you get, or the size of your biggest win, is a bit more likely to be worthwhile depending on how many players are competing for how many prizes and whether the number of spins you need to play to qualify is in line with what you would normally want to do.
-For example, the tournaments at Buzz Bingo are based on 1000 spins over 48 hours.
+For example, the tournaments at Buzz Bingo were based on 1000 spins over 48 hours.
 IF this is the amount of play you’d usually do, AND the slot is one you’d usually play or would like to try then yes, this is a better than usual time to play that particular slot as you could win cash or free spins just for doing what you’d normally do.
 If you don’t normally play that much or don’t like that slot, not so much.

 Bonus expiry